NICMx/rdap-server/server-install-custom.md

 # Server Installation

 The server is your typical servlet Java WAR; simply toss it into your favorite servlet container.
-The following is an improvised example on how you might do this in Ubuntu/Tomcat; if you favor other means or environments, knock yourself out.
+The following is an improvised example on how you might do this in Ubuntu/Tomcat; if you favor other means or environments, knock yourself out. ([Payara](http://www.payara.fish/) and [Wildfly](http://wildfly.org/) have been tested as well as Tomcat.)

 ## Install Java